 C. Complete the following proposed entries listed below as shown in books of purchasing (or surviving) company.
 Additional entries may be made; the following are suggested only, and not intended to pose descriptive limitations.

-Utility Plant in Service:

-Plant Acquisition Adjustment:

-Extraordinary Loss on Purchase:

-Accumulated Depreciation of Plant:

-Cash:

-Notes Payable:

-Mortgage Payable:

-Utility Plant in Service:

-Cash:

-Others (please lis

-Aqua Texas requests waiver of the obligation to produce this information.
-Instead, Aqua Texas hereby incorporates by reference its last water rate application, assigned Application No. 37234-R, responsive information included in that application, and additional responsive information provided to the TCEQ Executive Director in TCEQ Docket No. 2012-1058-UCR.
+Utility Plant in Service: Plant Acquisition Adjustment: Extraordinary Loss on Purchase: Accumulated Depreciation of Plant: Cash: Notes Payable: Mortgage Payable: Others (please list): Aqua Texas requests waiver of the obligation to produce this information.
+Instead, Aqua Texas hereby incorporates by reference its pending water rate/tariff change application, assigned Application No. 37696-R, responsive information included in that application, and additional responsive information provided to the TCEQ Executive Director in TCEQ Docket No. 2013- 2007-UCR.
 Any adjustments to that information pertaining to the transferred systems will be provided in future rate case proceedings initiated by Aqua Texas, Inc. d/b/a Aqua Texas.
 Aqua Texas, Inc. d/b/a Aqua Texas will rely on the same bookkeeping entries as Aqua Utilities, Inc. d/b/a Aqua Texas subject to future adjustments as appropriate.

-As the purchaser, I understand that it is my responsibility in any future rate proceeding to provide written evidence and support for the original cost and installation date of all facilities used and useful for providing utility service.

-Purchaser's Initials: Date:

-14. Please indicate the proposed effect of this transaction on the rates to be charged to the affected customers:

-If rates are changing, please explain:

-Applicant is an IOU and intends to file with the Commission or municipal regulatory authority an application to change rates of some/all of its customers as a result of this transaction.
-If so, please explain:
+As the numbered Tunderstand that it is my responsibility in any future rate presenting to As the purchaser, I understand that it is my responsibility in any future rate proceeding to provide written evidence and support for the original cost and installation date of all facilities used and useful for providing utility service. used and useful for providing utility service.
+Purchaser's Initials: Date: 14.
+Plea se indicate the proposed effect of this transaction on the rates to be charged to the affected customers: All the e customers will be charged the same rates as they were charged before the transaction.
+Some All customers will be charged different rates than they were charged before the transaction.
+If rates are cl hanging, please explain: Appli cant is an IOU and intends to file with the Commission or municipal regulatory authority an to change rates of some/all of its customers as a result of this transaction.
+If so, please explain: Other.

-Other.
 Please explain: